 7. Don’t Write an Entire Story – Be Brief

 This one is easy.
 Simply put yourself in your reader’s shoes.
 When was the last time you read through an entire email message?
-Even if the email truly piqued your interests and got you hyped up about a product or discount – did you bother reading the whole message?
+Even if the email truly piqued your interest and got you hyped up about a product or discount – did you bother reading the whole message?
 Probably not.
 You got the gist of it and scanned through the email for important points to decide whether it’s worth converting.

 Most of your readers operate the same way.
 They quickly sift through the information to make up their minds.